-A Wachau boat trip through UNESCO world heritage site Wachau Valley is hard to beat in romantic, historic, and relaxing terms.
+In romantic, historic, and fun terms a Wachau boat trip through this quaint Danube valley is hard to beat.
 When I first took my Portuguese husband to the Wachau Valley he loved the boat trip most, floating on the wide Danube while being exposed to almost two hours of blissful vineyard, village and river gazing.

 Wachau Boat Trip – Which To Choose?